andres-erbsen/dename-writeup/dename.md

 rely on a trusted directory service that associates public keys with user identities.
-For example, web browsers rely on a set of certificate authorities to sign X.509 certificates that bind a web site's hostname to that web site's public key, and allow users to know what web site they are visiting.
+For example, web browsers rely on a set of certificate authorities to sign X.509 certificates that bind a web site's hostname to that web site's public key and allow users to know what web site they are visiting.
 An important benefit of such a design lies in its simplicity for application developers and end users.
-The directory service takes care of mapping keys to names; the application can assume the existence of a function to lookup the key for a given name, or verify a name-to-key mapping, as in X.509 certificates; and users can likewise assume a perfect oracle that associates appropriate keys with user-visible identities.
+The directory service takes care of mapping keys to names; the application can assume the existence of a function to lookup the key for a given name or verify a name-to-key mapping, as in X.509 certificates; and users can likewise assume a perfect oracle that associates appropriate keys with user-visible identities.